wp-plugins/accessqontrol/readme.txt

 Tags: access, lock, block, plugin, admin, control, limit, private, maintenance, plugin Requires at least: 2.5
 Tested up to: 2.6
-Stable tag: 1.1
+Stable tag: 1.2

 Make your blog private?
 Block everyone or even registered users.
 Or a selection of them...
 Need a maintenance mode?
 Or just want the site to youself..
+AccessQontrol can do it all!

 == Description ==